US seeks stronger business ties with Africa to counter China's influence | DW | 18.02.2020

 It is not in Africa's interest to have more US military coming in, according to Antwi-Danso.
 "Most of the problems we have now as far as security is concerned are due to US policy in defense matters in Africa."
 Ousting and killing Libyan dictator Muammar Gadhafi, for example, set off a chain of violent events throughout the Sahel zone.
 "They are creating problems in such a way that most African countries do not know what to do," he told DW.

-Pompeo's choice to visit Senegal instead of, for instance, neighboring Mali, a country directly affected by terrorism, may have had to do with a conscious effort to promote democratization in Africa, says Gnaka Lagoke, a political analyst at the US University of Pennsylvania.
+Pompeo's decision to visit Senegal instead of neighboring Mali, a country directly affected by terrorism, may have been a conscious effort to promote democratization in Africa, says Gnaka Lagoke, a political analyst at the US University of Pennsylvania.
 "Despite everything, Senegal is a functioning democracy.
 And that is what the US certainly wants for neighboring countries affected by terrorism, like Mali, Niger and Burkina Faso, to mention but a few," he told DW.

 Mike Pompeo, on the right facing his Angolan counterpart Manuel Augusto, praised Angola's fight against corruption